jnstr/git-pair/README.md

 # Git-pair

-This is a simple utility to add co-workers to your commits.
+This is a simple utility to add co-authors to your commits.

 # Why?

 Git added the possibility for co-authors in 2018: https://github.blog/2018-01-29-commit-together-with-co-authors/
 Since we are pairing a lot at my day job, it's easy to automate the process of adding co-authors to your commits.

-This is a simple shell script that modiefies your global git commit message template (`git config commit.template`) and appends the co-authors at the end of the file.
-You can also remove the co-authors when you are done pairing.
+This is a simple shell script that modifies your global git commit template (`git config commit.template`) and appends the co-authors at the end of the file.
+It can also remove the co-authors when you are done pairing.

 ## Installation